dadashkarimi/ecg2af/README.md

 # ECG2AF Model Web Application

-Welcome to the **ECG2AF Prediction Web App**!
-This app demonstrates how we can deploy a clinical AI model, ECG2AF, which predicts the risk of developing atrial fibrillation (AF) from ECG data.
+Welcome to my **ECG2AF Prediction Web App**!
+This app demonstrates how we can deploy a simple clinical AI model, ECG2AF, which predicts the risk of developing atrial fibrillation (AF) from ECG data.

-This app was built as part of a take-home assignment for the ML4H Senior ML Engineer Position and is designed to showcase skills in deploying machine learning models within a user-friendly web interface.
-In this guide, you’ll learn how to set up, run, and use the app.
+In this tutorial, you’ll learn how to set up, run, and use the app.

 ![Upload ECG File](fig/upload.png)

 ## Background

+AI is widely used in clinical applications to improve risk stratification and intervention.
+For example, neuroscientists and psychiatrists use AI to understand how the human brain functions and to identify the roots of certain psychopathological disorders.
+However, this project focuses on cardiovascular disease, specifically aiming to predict AF risk based on ECG data.
-Our team focuses on developing clinical AI methods, and ECG2AF is one of our models built to predict AF risk based on ECG data.
-This app allows users to upload an ECG file, process it with the ECG2AF model, and view the prediction results.
+I launched this app on AWS, enabling users to upload an ECG file, process it with the ECG2AF model, and view the prediction results.

-This assignment simulates real-world tasks for deploying machine learning models in an application.
-It reflects objectives like technical skills, problem-solving, and creating a smooth user experience.

 ### Objective

 1. **Create a web application** that allows users to:
    - Upload an ECG file (.hd5 format).
-   - Process the uploaded ECG using the ECG2AF model.
+   - Process the uploaded ECG using a pre-trained ECG2AF model.
    - Display the prediction results, including four output values.
-2. **Scalability Question**: Explain how you would scale this solution to handle larger data volumes and more users (details in the "Scalability Considerations" section below).

 ## How It Works

 1. **Upload your ECG file** in `.hd5` format by dragging and dropping it into the upload area.
 2. **Process with ECG2AF**: The model will process the file in real time.
-3. **View Predictions**: The app displays four predictions for each ECG file, including AF risk and demographic estimations.
+3. **View Predictions**: At the end, the app displays four predictions for each ECG file, including AF risk and demographic estimations.

 ### Prediction Outputs